jamesgeer/conf-twitter-bot/README.md

  - Jest for testing
  - npm for building

+## Current Feature List

+ - ACM DL and ResearchR scrapper to extra paper details
+ - data and configuration is stored in JSON files
+ - Tweet composer, that uses customizable Mustache templates
+ - Image generator to make tweets more informative, currently it uses title, author names, abstract, and other information, for instance the next submission deadline.
+The images are created right in the browser WYSIWYG
+ - a queue of scheduled tweets, and a list of past tweets
+ - automatic tweeting using the Twitter API
+ - schedule generator based on a Tweet every n-days, in a certain time range
+ - password-based authentication, but basically a single-user system
+ - support for multiple Twitter accounts, each with its own, separate Tweet queue

 ## License

 Distributed under the MIT License.
 See `LICENSE.md` for more information.